Getting Things Done® (GTD®) Resources

 [ website ]

 GTD® Blog —The official blog of David Allen and the David Allen Company.
-It contains a wealth of information on many aspects of GTD and includes stories from people who are applying GTD in their lives.
-Among these stories is an article by Learn OmniFocus founder, Tim Stringer entitled A Healing Journey, in which he talks about his 2008 journey through cancer and the role that GTD played in his recovery.
+It contains a wealth of information on many aspects of GTD and includes stories from people applying GTD in their lives.
+Among these stories is an article by Learn OmniFocus founder Tim Stringer entitled A Healing Journey, in which he talks about his 2008 journey through cancer and the role that GTD played in his recovery.

 [ website ]